East African Crude Oil Pipeline: Construction

+In August 2023 the Daily Monitor reported that construction would start in the first quarter of 2024 with Bollore Logistics of France being a sub-contractor, responsible for transport, storage, handling and construction management of construction hardware.

+In November 2023, The Independent Uganda reported that the first 100 km of pipe was ready for shipment from the factory in China to Tanzania.
+At that time construction was expected to start in Q1 2024 and conclude in Q4 2025.

 Pipeline insurance

 In August 2022, Ugandan online media reported that licensing, registration and shareholding paperwork had been submitted, received and approved by the Insurance Regulatory Authority of Uganda for the Insurance Consortium for Oil and Gas Uganda (ICOGU) to insure the EACOP.

-In February 2023, Ugandan, Tanzanian and an US organisation filed a complaint against the US insurance broker Marsh with the OECD about violating "the guidelines governing the actions of multinational corporations with regard to respect for human rights and the environment".
+In February 2023, Ugandan, Tanzanian and US organisations filed a complaint against the US insurance broker Marsh with the OECD about violating "the guidelines governing the actions of multinational corporations with regard to respect for human rights and the environment".

 Oil refinery

-As of September 2013 an oil refinery was planned to be constructed in western Uganda to process the oil for use within the East African Community.
+As of 2013, the country had planned to build a refinery in the Western Region to meet local and regional demand, and to export the rest via pipeline to the Indian Ocean coast.

 The US$2.5 billion project was to be developed under a public-private partnership, with 50 percent of the project owned by a private developer and 10 percent owned by Jk Minerals Africa of South Africa, the remaining 40 percent to be distributed among the East African countries.
 In April 2016, Tanzania agreed to buy 8 percent of the shares in the refinery for US$150.4 million.